 Associate Professor, Harvard Business School

 He notes that achieving WFA requires an organizational transformation, including rethinking how leaders measure productivity, communicate, codify knowledge, and socialize.

 When asked about peoples’ sense of belonging, Choudhury argued that people connect better when working remotely, because in the office environment, they socialize with much the same people every day.
 On the other hand, in the remote work world, there’s an opportunity to create “planned randomized interactions,” drawing from teams that span hierarchies, cross-functional groups, and geographies.

 Focus on the softer side

 Johnson agreed that the virtual environment democratizes interactions, if they’re planned.
 At Franklin Templeton, a fair percentage of the population adjusted to working from home naturally.
 Others had to be coached into figuring out how to work in that environment.
-But another segment of people, ultimately, never got comfortable managing oriented around results or creating flexible workflows.
+But another segment of people, ultimately, never got comfortable and struggled in an environment focused on managing to results that required creating flexible workflows.
 Getting the majority of people comfortable with working and managing remotely has required experimentation.